 The fact that something went wrong is no reflection on your prowess as a Mac user.
 Something is broken, and your Mac may need repairs.
-If this is happening to you right now, check out Chapter 20 to try to get your Mac well again.
+If this is happening to you right now, check out Chapter 23 to try to get your Mac well again.

 If your computer is under warranty, set up a Genius Bar appointment at your nearest Apple Store or dial 1-800-SOS-APPL, and a customer service person can tell you what to do.
-Before you do anything, though, skip ahead to Chapter 23.
-It's entirely possible that one of the suggestions there can get you back on track without your having to spend even a moment on hold.
+Before you do anything, though, skip ahead to Chapter 26.
+It's entirely possible that one of the suggestions there will get you back on track without your having to spend even a moment on hold.

-- >> Prohibitory sign or flashing question mark in a folder: Most users eventually encounter the prohibitory sign or flashing question mark in a folder shown in the margin.
+- Prohibitory sign or flashing question mark in a folder: Most users eventually encounter the prohibitory sign or flashing question mark in a folder (as shown in the margin).
 These icons mean that your Mac can't find a startup disk, hard drive, network server, or DVD-ROM containing a valid Mac operating system.
-See Chapter 23 for ways to ease your Mac's ills. - >> Kernel panic: You shouldn't see this very often, but you may occasionally see a block of text in several languages, including English, as shown in Figure 1-3.
+See Chapter 26 for ways to ease your Mac's ills. - Kernel panic: You may occasionally see a block of text in several languages, including English, as shown in Figure 1-3.
 This means that your Mac has experienced a kernel panic, the most severe type of system crash.
-If you restart your Mac and see either message again, look in Chapter 23 for a myriad of possible cures for all kinds of ailments, including this one.
+If you restart your Mac and see either message again, look in Chapter 26 for a myriad of possible cures for all kinds of ailments, including this one.